- Cancer Information

 - Key questions about cancer and work

-If you do tell your employer about your diagnosis, they should keep this information confidential.
-In general, your employer needs your consent to tell other people about your illness and treatment.
-In some rare situations they may be able to share (disclose) this information without your consent if there’s a serious health risk to others.
-If you believe your health information has been disclosed without your consent, talk to your employer.
+If your health information has been disclosed without your consent, talk to your employer.
 The person who shared the information may be disciplined.
-Contact the Office of the Australian Information Commissioner for advice – call 1300 363 992.
+Call the Office of the Australian Information Commissioner for advice on 1300 363 992.

-If you take paid personal leave because you are sick, your employer may require a medical certificate or other evidence confirming that you’re not fit for work.
-The certificate doesn’t have to say you have cancer.
-Depending on how long you are away, your employer may ask for some details about why you are absent.
+If you take paid personal leave because you are sick, your employer may need a medical certificate or other evidence confirming that you’re not fit for work.
+But the certificate doesn’t have to detail that you have cancer.
+Depending on how long you are away, your employer may ask for some details about why.

 View the Cancer Council NSW editorial policy.